keithSchumacher/patterns-in-leaves/src/content/post/202406162036 Thought on Ex-Prodigy My Childhood And Youth.md

 - [ ] Analyze census data and write a post about changing cost of household labor

 ## Goettingen
 Wiener seemed to be entranced with Goettingen during his 1st visit there in 1914-1915.
 He speaks romantically of "traipsing across the town to Rohn's cafe in a beautiful park at the top of a hill overlooking the town".
-Unfortunately, traveling from Stuttgart to Goettingen is surprisingly expensive ($\euro$ 300 for two people round trip).
+Unfortunately, traveling from Stuttgart to Goettingen is surprisingly expensive ($300 for two people round trip).
 One day I would like to find the park on the hill overlooking the town.
 - [ ] Visit Goettingen and try to find the spot of Rohn’s cafe